I Quit Teaching. Now What?

 I'm only able to see the lines between my decisions throughout my career transition now, looking backwards.
 In the moment, I was frequently terrified that I was not going to be able to build a fulfilling career after leaving the classroom.

-One of the things that I think makes the decision to quit teaching harder than leaving some other industries is the idea that you're giving up on so much: your relationships with students, your bonds with fellow teachers, cultivating student success, your pension, a steady paycheck, the degrees you earned… the list goes on and on.
+One of the things that I think makes the decision to quit teaching harder than leaving some other industries is the idea that you're giving up on so much: your relationships with students, your bonds with fellow teachers, cultivating student success, your pension, a steady paycheck, the degrees you earned... the list goes on and on.
+If you're wondering how to quit teaching without burning bridges, know that it can be a thoughtful, step-by-step process.

 Once I decided I was quitting teaching, my energy shifted to looking for a different career I could embark on without having to go back to school.
 I wasn't willing to invest any additional funds into my education, especially because I was already paying off my student loan for my masters that I was deciding not to use anymore.

 I began looking into UX design after exploring some of the digital education products I'd used over the years and wondering why so many of them were clunky and inefficient.
 I researched the kinds of jobs that were related to designing apps for students and teachers.
 As soon as I began looking into the career possibilities around UX, I was excited.
+It clarified a possible teacher to UX designer path for me that felt aligned with my strengths.

 All of the blog posts and resources I found on the topic of UX design made it sound like a perfect fit.
 So much of user experience revolves around problem solving and applied logic and strategy.
 I became obsessed with looking at designers on LinkedIn and exploring their training.
 Any time I came across someone who used to be a teacher, I would always feel a jolt of inspiration!
 It always helps to see that someone that has been in your position was capable of achieving what you hope to achieve.